EPICURUS CAFÉ: A CULTUREPLACES SALON

 Clearly, one’s genes as well as class, gender, age, race, sexual orientation and the numerous other distinctions that seem so wrapped up in our identity these days, lead to our personal points of view.
 The CulturePlaces Salon provides more opportunities to compare these views on the ramifications of the changing social landscape constrained or enhanced by our biological influences.
 (Nurture/nature)

-We have found that the meaning and implications of our experiences emerge best through discourse, not absorbing more information.
+We have found that understanding the implications of our experiences emerges best through discourse, not absorbing more information.
 All that is required is a curious and probing mind and the capacity for dialogue (attributes that are too often missing in conversations around the water cooler or at the dinner table).
 And while we may wrestle with weighty matters that can ignite strong emotions, we want to be able to treat them playfully and with a disinterested passion for clarity that avoids partisanship, ad hominem arguments, grandstanding, or ax grinding.
 Such a mental exercise results in pleasure and reduces the pain of confusion and discord that too many conversations can devolve into.

 The Threat and Promise of Diversity